Celebrated DJ and Primal Scream producer Andrew Weatherall has died

 — stuart braithwaite (@plasmatron) February 17, 2020

-He also produced ‘Tarot Sport ‘for Fuck Buttons and The Twilight Sad’s third album, ‘No One Can Ever Know’.
+He also produced ‘Tarot Sport’ for Fuck Buttons and The Twilight Sad’s third album, ‘No One Can Ever Know’.

 Other tributes to Weatherall came from Trainspotting author Irvine Welsh, who hailed him as “most one of the most talented persons I’ve ever known.”